Belarus: Lukashenko hints at new elections after constitutional change | DW | 17.08.2020

 19:20 The German government has denied an earlier report by Russian news agency Interfax that Chancellor Angela Merkel spoke with Belarusian President Alexander Lukashenko on the telephone, Reuters news agency reported.

 "A telephone call has not taken place since the election," a German government spokesperson said.
-The Interfax report claimed that Lukashenko had been called by Merkel on Sunday.
+The Interfax report cited Lukashenko as saying that he had been called by Merkel on Sunday.
 The election took place on August 9.

 In the alleged call, Merkel said "I want to talk" to the Belarusian leader, who is facing calls to resign.
 The German government has called for an investigation into claims that the election was rigged.